 An easy, 20 minute seafood recipe, this baked fish with tahini sauce is baked with olive oil until flakey then drizzled with a lemony tahini garlic sauce.

 When it comes to picky eaters, there isn’t a topic more picked over than seafood.
 The brilliance of white fish is that it’s mild and doesn’t taste super “fishy.”
-Plus fish is a great source of Omega 3s, and if you are trying to incorporate it into more of your meals, this Lebanese Baked Fish with Tahini Sauce is perfect for you.
+Plus fish is a great source of Omega 3s, and if you are trying to incorporate it into more of your meals, this Lebanese Baked Fish with Tahini Sauce is perfect for you and can be served baked or grilled.
 My family loves it, and I hope yours will as well.

 Ingredients